Economics Main Menu

 Welcome to the Department of Economics

-Welcome to the Economics Program at Armstrong Atlantic State University.
+Welcome to the Economics Program at Armstrong State University.
 This site contains information about the economics program and faculty.
 In addition, there is information and links to other websites of interest to those in the economics field.

 General Economics Track: provides a thorough understanding of the economy, and prepares students for immediate employment in analytically demanding professions and prepares students for graduate study in academic and professional programs.